-Netflix Secrets of the Neanderthals viewers and lifelong fans of Patrick Stewart have been told a fascinating narrative of our hominid close cousin yet one that includes a completely disproven hypothesis about Neanderthal abstract art at Gorham’s Cave in Gibraltar.
+Netflix Secrets of the Neanderthals viewers and lifelong fans of Patrick Stewart have been told a fascinating narrative of our hominid close cousin yet one that includes a completely disproven hypothesis about Gorham’s Cave in Gibraltar being one of the final strongholds of Neanderthals 40,000 years ago.
+At the same time, what had been previously proposed as Neanderthal art at Gorham’s Cave and other locations are missing from the documentary.
+Is Netflix Secrets of the Neanderthals calling out the death of Neanderthal art?

 By Bernie Taylor | Bernie’s Blog

-The alleged Gorham’s Cave “hashtag,” or what this blogger has named Gorham’s Etching or Gorham Etching, was introduced in the earlier blogs Rising Star Cave Engravings – Part I: The Underworld and Rising Star Cave Engravings – Part II: The Terrestrial Plane as connected to an engraving on the 2023 Netflix series Uknown: Cave of Bones about Homo naledi in the South African Rising Star Cave.
-These panels are not abstract art by anyone.
-There are images of horses, bears, giraffes, elephants, and marine animals on both the Gorham’s Etching and the Rising Star Cave panels.
-The Rising Star Cave panels have been shown to be of modern people – Homo sapiens.
-Can we definitively prove the identity of the Gorham’s Cave artist as well?
-Did Netflix Secrets of the Neanderthals get it wrong about abstract art of Neanderthals?
+Gorham’s Cave was introduced in the earlier blogs Rising Star Cave Engravings – Part I: The Underworld and Rising Star Cave Engravings – Part II: The Terrestrial Plane as connected to an engraving on the 2023 Netflix series Uknown: Cave of Bones about Homo naledi in the South African Rising Star Cave.
+The art in Gorham’s Cave, or so called “hashtag” of Neanderthals, is referred to by this blogger as Gorham’s Etching.
+The evidence in these previous blogs shows that engravings in the Rising Star Cave and Gorham’s Cave were not made by Homo naledi or Neanderthals.

 Setting the Stage

-Before diving into the question of the Gorham’s Cave artist’s identity and the Netflix Secrets of Neanderthals narrative, we should step back to look at the history of site and its strategic modern and prehistoric location on the southeastern side of the Rock of Gibraltar.
+Before diving into these Gorham’s Cave narratives, let’s step back to look at the history of site and its strategic modern and prehistoric location on the southeastern side of the Rock of Gibraltar.
 This iconic monolithic limestone promontory lies on the north shore of a narrow sea passage between the Mediterranean Sea and the Atlantic Ocean.
 In ancient times, the Greek philosopher and mathematician Plato referred to this place in his works Timaeus and Critias (360 BCE) as the “Strait of Hercules.”
 This phrase possibly positioned the Rock of Gibraltar and Jebel (Mt.)
 Musa in Morocco, western North Africa, as the “Pillars of Hercules” which hold the earth and heavens apart.
 The edge of the ocean past the Strait was the westernmost limit where the mythological hero Hercules was to have traveled.

 On Gibraltar’s southeastern tip is “Gorham’s Cave,” after Captain A. Gorham of the Royal Munster Fusiliers who rediscovered it in 1907 when he opened a fissure in the rear of a sea cavern.
 The cave had been naturally created by continuous eastern wave action from the Mediterranean Sea.
 Ocean levels have continued to change and during the last Ice Age that peaked about 26,000 years ago, the cave might have been a few kilometers inland on a coastal plain.
 Any cave visitor at the time would have been looking at grassland with patchy trees and shrubs, supporting a variety of flora and fauna.